publiccodenet/about/organization/remuneration-policy.md

 We consider reasonable expenses to be:

 * costs incurred while working towards the [Foundation's mission](mission.md)
-* public transport incurred during business trips: flights (economy class only), train (2nd class only), bus or other local public transport, [OV bike](https://www.ns.nl/en/door-to-door/ov-fiets) or taxis
+* public transport costs incurred during business trips: flights (economy class only), train (2nd class only), bus or other local public transport, [OV bike](https://www.ns.nl/en/door-to-door/ov-fiets) or taxis
 * private transport used for business trips: kilometers logged in private vehicles (eg cars, motorcycles or bicycles) for business trips